khval/kittyTurbo.library/turboPlus_commands.md

 n=Left Click

-    This command should work while exec/forbid, this not the case for Amos Kittens / AmigaOS4.1, because the USB stack has run for mouse keys to be processed.
+    This command should work while in exec/forbid(), this is not the case for Amos Kittens / AmigaOS 4.1, because the USB stack has run for the mouse keys to be processed.

+    You should really avoid writing code that is not system fremedly.
+    I will suggest using Amos Pro command "Mouse Click" or "Mouse Key" instead of this command.

 Reserve Stars n